sagarkhanal1/Wazuh_SIEM_Deployment/README.md

-# 🛡️ Wazuh SIEM Lab: Manager & Agents Deployment
+# 🛡️ Wazuh SIEM Lab: Manager & Agents Deployment with Sysmon Installation

 This repository documents a **Wazuh Security Information and Event Management (SIEM) lab**, built to simulate a corporate cybersecurity monitoring environment.
 It includes a **Wazuh Manager** deployment, multiple **agents** on Windows and Linux, and a complete logging, alerting, and dashboard setup.